HMS Sheffield (D80): Sinking

-Argentinean attack
+Argentinian attack

 Sheffield was first detected by an Argentine Naval Aviation Lockheed SP-2H Neptune (2-P-112) patrol aircraft at 07:50 on 4 May 1982.
 The Neptune kept the British ships under surveillance, verifying Sheffield's position again at 08:14 and 08:43.
 Two Argentine Navy Super Étendards, both armed with AM39 Exocets, took off from Río Grande naval air base at 09:45 and met with an Argentine Air Force KC-130H Hercules tanker to refuel at 10:00.
-The two aircraft were 3-A-202, piloted by mission commander Capitán de Fragata (Commander) Augusto Bedacarratz, and 3-A-203, piloted by Teniente (Lieutenant) Armando Mayora.
+The two aircraft were 3-A-202, piloted by mission commander Capitán de Fragata (Lieutenant Commander) Augusto Bedacarratz, and 3-A-203, piloted by Teniente (Lieutenant) Armando Mayora.

 In the two weeks leading up to the attack, Argentinian pilots had been practising tactics against their own ships, including Type 42 destroyers of the same class as Sheffield, and therefore knew the radar horizon, detection distances, and reaction times of the ship radar, as well as the optimal procedure to programme the Exocet missile for a successful attack profile.
 The technique they used is known colloquially as "Pecking the Lobes", in reference to the aircraft probing the side lobes of the emitting radar using the radar warning receiver.
 The aircraft could avoid detection by avoiding the main lobe of the emitting radar.

 At 10:35, the Neptune climbed to 1170 m and detected one large and two medium-sized contacts.
 A few minutes later, the Neptune updated the Super Étendards with the positions.
 Flying at very low altitude, at approximately 10:50 both Super Étendards climbed to 160 m to verify these contacts, but failed to locate them and returned to low altitude.
 They later climbed again and after a few seconds of scanning, the targets appeared on their radar screens.

 Both pilots loaded the coordinates into their weapons systems, returned to low level, and after last minute checks, each launched an AM39 Exocet missile at 11:04 while 20 to 30 mi away from their targets.
 The Super Étendards did not need to refuel again from the KC-130, which had been waiting, and landed at Río Grande at 12:04.

 Supporting the mission were an Argentine Air Force Learjet 35 as a decoy and two IAI Daggers as the KC-130 escorts.